dewi-batista/dewi-batista/README.md

 ## 𓀙 Hello there, I'm Dewi 𓀙

 Finishing my master's in Applied Maths specialising in Machine Learning and Statistics.
-My focus is mostly deep generative modelling with some classical statistics and elliptic curve cryptography on the side.
+My focus is mostly deep generative probabilistic modelling with some classical statistics sprinkled in and elliptic curve cryptography on the side.

 Currently seeking an internship in which I can apply my skills in deep learning to real-world problems.